katievoo/PUI2018_kv871/HW12_kv871/README.md

 Assignment 1:

 I received help from Professor Bianco on manipulating my array and graphing the fourier transformation.
 I also received some help from Pablo with the concepts.
+Nathan C. helped me with the last part- finding the four stations with the most periodicity.

 Assignment 2: